-The boom of e-commerce that occurred these past few years had already forced retailers to shift gear in terms of supply chain efficiency and to rethink their processes to keep up with rising demand.
-Omnichannel retail has become a priority and the Covid-19 outbreak was just an accelerator of a revolution that was already taking place.
-ZETES, as a trusted partner for supply chain processes optimisation, has played a key role in supporting its customers, especially in the retail sector, with their business transformation.
-Today more than ever, supply chain excellence has become a must for which ZETES' Collaborative Supply Chain Solutions portfolio is an enabler.
+In particular, the boom of e-commerce that occurred these past few years, accelerated by the pandemic, has forced the entire supply chain to shift gear in terms of supply chain efficiency.
+Producers, logistics providers and retailers had to completely rethink their processes in order to keep up with rising demand in an ever more complex ecosystem and once again, ZETES proved it was the right strategic partner.
+Today more than ever, supply chain excellence has become a must for which our Collaborative Supply Chain Solutions portfolio is a key enabler.